- MFA + Russian embassy legalisation handled in-house

 Most clients arrive at this page after a Russian-side registrar, university or employer has asked for a translated and legalised Death Certificate — and given them seven to fourteen days to produce it.
-Whether the file sits inside an LTR visa application, a BOI investment dossier, a foreign-buyer condo deal or a cross-border succession, our in-house court-grade translator with ten-plus years of legalisation experience delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; read on for the costing matrix, the rush-window calendar, the rejection-pattern catalogue and the bilingual glossary the Russian desk maintains in-house.
+Whether the file sits inside an LTR visa application, a BOI investment dossier, a foreign-buyer condo deal or a cross-border succession, the file is drafted by court-grade translator with ten-plus years of legalisation experience working in-house, to the standard the Thai MFA, the Bangkok embassy and the destination registry each apply in turn; from this point on the page reads as an operational specification rather than marketing copy — the same specification our junior case managers learn in their first week.

 Why a specialist Russian translator matters for Death Certificate